 Delinquent Taxes Hardship Information

-Michigan law (MCL 211) states that tax bills from the year 2018 must be paid by March 31, 2021 or they will be foreclosed and sold at public auction.
+Michigan law (MCL 211) states that tax bills from the year 2021 must be paid on or before April 1, 2024 or the property will be foreclosed and sold at public auction.

 The Van Buren County Treasurer is dedicated to working with taxpayers to keep them in their homes and caught up on delinquent tax bills (pursuant to MCL 211.7dd).
 This program is designed to assist owners with a financial hardship.